btrettel/plint/plint.md

 The special syntax for antecedent basis issues is as follows: When the start of a new element is not detected, add the word "!" before the element.
 When the start of an element previously introduced is not detected, add the word "@" before the element.
 When the end of an element is not detected, add the word "|" after the element.
 When an article should not create an element, add "#" to the beginning of that word.
 See [demo-claims.txt](demo-claims.txt) below for this notation in use.

-    1. A contraption comprising:
+    1. A contraption | comprising:
     an enclosure |,
-    a display |,
+    a display,
-    a button |, and
+    a button, and
     at least one widget | mounted on the enclosure, wherein the enclosure | is green,
     the button | is yellow, and
     the at least one widget | is blue.

+This example shows that "|" can be added right before a comma or other punctuation mark and the claim will still be parsed properly.
+However, it is not necessary to place "|" in front of a comma.

 If a specific claim element is introduced more than once, a warning will be printed.
 For example, the following claim will produce a warning: